 Me and the dolls

-As a kid, I played with Waldorf dolls that my mother did for me.
-That’s why I know about the power of these dolls, and the strong impression they leave on the heart of a child.
-At age 17, I made my first doll for a friend, all from my own imagination, without any instructions.
-The body was from an old undershirt of mine and I filled the doll with cotton wool.
-I sewed the clothes from scraps of cloth by hand.
+I made my first doll for a friend when I was 17, entirely out of my own imagination, without any specifications or sewing instructions.
+The body was from an old undershirt and I filled the doll with cotton wool.
+I sewed the clothes by hand from scraps of fabric.

 When my first daughter was two years old, I wanted to sew her first doll myself.
 I did this in a course with Maria von Mariengold, who was a fellow student of mine.
 Two years and one child later, I started to make dolls based on my own designs for the children of friends, acquaintances and relatives, and experimented with patterns and manufacturing techniques.
 And then it didn’t let me go.
 Since autumn 2014 I have been reporting on my doll making on my Facebook page.
 The website was launched in 2015.